 IEEE Std 802.11 attempts to control LAN access via the authentication service.
 IEEE 802.11 authentication is an SS.
 This service may be used by all STAs to establish their identity to STAs with which they communicate, in both ESS and IBSS networks.
 If a mutually acceptable level of authentication has not been established between two STAs, an association is not(#1421) established.

-IEEE Std 802.11 defines four(11s)(11r) 802.11(#12858) authentication methods: Open System authentication, Shared Key authentication, FT authentication(11r), and simultaneous authentication of equals (SAE).(11s) Open System authentication admits any STA to the DS.
+IEEE Std 802.11 defines five802.11(#12858) authentication methods: Open System authentication, Shared Key authentication, FT authentication(11r), simultaneous authentication of equals (SAE), and FILS authentication.(11s) Open System authentication admits any STA to the DS.
 Shared Key authentication relies on WEP to demonstrate knowledge of a WEP encryption key.
-FT authentication relies on keys derived during the initial mobility domain association to authenticate the (#1112)stations as defined in Clause 12 (Fast BSS transition).(11r) SAE authentication uses finite field cryptography to prove knowledge of a shared password.(11s) The IEEE 802.11 authentication mechanism also allows definition of new authentication methods.
+FT authentication relies on keys derived during the initial mobility domain association to authenticate the (#1112)stations as defined in Clause 12 (Fast BSS transition).(11r) SAE authentication uses finite field cryptography to prove knowledge of a shared password.(11s) Three FILS methods are defined in this version of the specification: (1) the FILS authentication exchange using a TTP is performed without PFS, (2) the FILS authentication exchange using a TTP is performed with PFS, (3) The FILS authentication exchange without a TTP and with PFS (Refer to table 8.4.2.42b).
+When a trusted third party is used for FILS authentication, then EAP-RP as defined in [IETF RFC 5295/6696] shall be used.
+When a trusted third party is used for FILS authentication A STA that discovers a FILS-capable AP that claims a trusted relationship with a mutually-trusted third party it may begin the FILS Authentication protocol to the AP and perform mutual authentication using the trusted third party only if the STA and trusted third party already share a valid rRK, as defined in [IETF RFC 6696] (see section 11.9a.2.1); otherwise the STA may perform full EAP authentication via IEEE 802.1X authentication.
+The IEEE 802.11 authentication mechanism also allows definition of new authentication methods.

-An RSNA might support SAE authentication.(11s) An RSNA also supports authentication based on IEEE Std 802.1X-2004, or preshared keys (PSKs) after Open System authentication(11s).
+An RSNA might support SAE authentication and/or FILS authentication.(11s) An RSNA also supports authentication based on IEEE Std 802.1X-2004, or preshared keys (PSKs) after Open System authentication(11s).
 IEEE 802.1X authentication utilizes the EAP to authenticate STAs and the AS with one another.
 This standard does not specify an EAP method that is mandatory to implement.
 See 11.5.5 (RSNA policy selection in an IBSS and for DLS) for a description of the IEEE 802.1X authentication and PSK usage within an IEEE 802.11 IBSS.

 In an RSNA, IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port.
 The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over the IEEE 802.1X Uncontrolled Port.

-Either SAE authentication or(11s) the Open System 802.11 authentication algorithm is used in RSNs based on infrastructure BSS and IBSS, although Open System 802.11 authentication is optional in an RSN based on an IBSS.
+Either SAE authentication, FILS authentication or(11s) the Open System 802.11 authentication algorithm is used in RSNs based on infrastructure BSS and IBSS, although Open System 802.11 authentication is optional in an RSN based on an IBSS.
 SAE authentication is used in an MBSS.(11s) RSNA disallows the use of Shared Key 802.11 authentication.(#12858)

 Modify section 4.5.4.3 as indicated:(11s)